 In the evening, after dinner, the mudir always wanted to discuss all kinds of topics, which was often a lengthy affair, as his English, to put it mildly, was rather inadequate.
 As it turned out, his main interests were scantily dressed ladies and sex, which caused many funny incidents.
 Late in the evening, we parked our car in front of the police station to sleep in it.
 The officers must have thought that we were very merry, judging from the howls of laughter from the car.

-On the pages Travel episodes – Iraq 1973: The hospitable mudir, and Dust storm and sheep’s head, you may read more about our adventures in Iraq.
+Our adventures in Iraq are described on the pages Travel episodes – Iraq 1973: The hospitable mudir, and Dust storm and sheep’s head.

 One day, we were invited to the house of a village leader, named Muhammed, where we spent three weeks.
 He was indeed a character, causing many unusual or grotesque incidents to occur during our stay, which you may read more about elsewhere, see Travel episodes – Iran 1973: In the mountains of Luristan.